mstachl/Airbnb_Munich_EDA/docs/index.md

 ## Part 2: What neighborhoods are the most expensive/cheapest?

+Now I want to know, in case somebody wants to visit Munich but chose a cheaper optionen, where would he go?
+Can I give any recommendations for areas he might look at?
 In the map below we see the distribution of AirBnB listings on map of Munich.

 ![image](https://user-images.githubusercontent.com/8439378/156256021-5f4dd0cd-5296-49d3-be4d-881f86da04c5.png)

-How I want to know, in case somebody wants to visit Munich but chose a cheaper open, where would he go?
-Can I give any recommendations for areas he might look at?
+From the color coding it does not seem obvious right away that one district is in general more expensive than another one.
+So let us now have a look at the average price per person per district.

 ![image](https://user-images.githubusercontent.com/8439378/156255520-5331b2af-2879-4731-8bed-defc4425ac89.png)